Mole Removal in London

 What is recovery like?

-Moles should be regularly monitored, especially if you have many of them, light skin, or a family history of melanoma.
-In addition to checking your own moles for change or irregularity once a month, it can be useful to schedule a clinical mole check with Dr. Glass on a regular basis.
+Moles should be regularly monitored, especially if you have many of them, have light skin, or have a family history of melanoma.
+In addition to checking your own moles for change or irregularity once a month, it can be useful to schedule a clinical mole check with Dr Glass on a regular basis.

 Call us today at 020 3282 0011 to book an appointment with Harley Street Dermatologist Dr Daniel Glass.